 1 cubic foot per minute per square foot of floor area (CFM/ft2)

 If corridor ventilation is used, each corridor must be equipped with reversible fans and ducts.
-The required capacity is 6 ACH or 1 CFM/ft2, whichever is higher, but here the calculation is based on the sum of the largest apartment area and the corridor area.
+The required fan system capacity is 6 ACH or 1 CFM/ft2, whichever is higher.
+In this case, the calculation is based on the sum of the largest apartment area and the corridor area.

 In both cases, the post-fire smoke purge system must be equipped with manual controls.
 If a fire command center is mandatory according to section 911 of the code, it must include the post-fire smoke purge control.
 On the other hand, if a fire command center is not mandatory, the manual control must be included in the fire alarm panel.
 The control must be equipped with a graphic display that indicates the building areas being served by each post-fire smoke purge system.